dfinity/motoko/doc/md/writing-motoko/local-objects-classes.md

 By default, all declarations in an object block are `private`.
 Consequently, the type for `count` does not appear in the type of the object.
 Its name and presence are both inaccessible from the outside.

-By not exposing this implementation detail, the object has a more general type with fewer fields, and as a result, is interchangeable with objects that implement the same counter object type differently without using such a field.
+By not exposing this implementation detail, the object has a more general type with fewer fields, and as a result, is interchangeable with objects that have the same interface but a different implementation.

 To illustrate the point just above, consider this variation of the `counter` declaration above, of `byteCounter`: